 Although there was much argument as to whether or not Gutierrez deserved to win the award, he did have an efficient season offensively and took off defensively.
 He turned into a great rebounding guard, and he took his defense another step further last season.
 Let’s see if he can boost his stock at the combine, as most analysts believe that he is a late second-rounder at best.

-Tags: Andre Roberson Arizona California Golden Bears Basketball Featured Jorge Gutierrez Josh Owens Kyle Fogg NBA Combine NBA Draft NIT Pac-12 Defensive Player Of The Year Pac-12 Player Of The Year Pac-12 Tournament Popular Stanford Tony Wroten
+Tags: Andre Roberson Arizona California Golden Bears Basketball Jorge Gutierrez Josh Owens Kyle Fogg NBA Combine NBA Draft NIT Pac-12 Defensive Player Of The Year Pac-12 Player Of The Year Pac-12 Tournament Stanford Tony Wroten